textpattern/textpattern.github.io/brand/user-docs-guide.md

 Do not make reference to past or future Textpattern version numbers.
 This only makes it harder to maintain documentation as new versions are released.
 Write about the functionality of the current version without indicating in what versions the functionality changed.
 Totally unnecessary.

-The sole exception is in tag pages where ‘Genealogy’ sections are maintained.
+The sole exception is in tag pages where 'Genealogy’ sections are maintained.

 ## Formatting interface strings